Colombia, more medals for the booty in the Weightlifting World Cup

 In clean and jerk, the Frenchman Imadouchene lifted 213 kilos for gold, Paredes was second with 212 and Moreno was third with 209 kilos.

-The previous results showed in the total the bronze for Paredes, with 397 kilograms, the silver for Nurgissa, who was left with 383 and Moreno was bronze with 380 kilograms.
+The previous results showed in the total the gold for Paredes, with 397 kilograms, the silver for Nurgissa, who was left with 383 and Moreno was bronze with 380 kilograms.

 Colombia has three golds, four silvers and 14 bronzes in the medal table.